Liech/Yathsou/README.md

 # Current Work

 With EyeOfRhianne an program to investigate supremecommander assets is created.

-It got extended with deffered Rendering & Post Processing and SkyBox rendering.
+Since the last "Release" it got extended with:
+ * Deferred Rendering
+ * Post Processing
+  * Bloom
+ * Can load and display all SupCom SkyBoxes
+ * .BP blueprint file loading and utilization
+  * Showing unit names

-Currently theres still work regarding better looking units.
+Currently there is still work regarding better looking units.
+Reflection or SSR would look great.

-After maybe map loading will be a topic.
+After that map loading will be the topic.

 # Libraries